MaterializeInc/materialize/doc/user/content/manage/dbt.md

 ## Test and document a dbt project

+[//]: # "TODO(morsapaes) Call out the cluster configuration for tests once this page is rehashed."

 ### Configure continuous testing

 Using dbt in a streaming context means that you're able to run data quality and integrity [tests](https://docs.getdbt.com/docs/building-a-dbt-project/tests) non-stop, and monitor failures as soon as they happen.
 This is useful for unit testing during the development of your dbt models, and later in production to trigger **real-time alerts** downstream.